Frequently Asked Questions

 The home tour is a free, self-guided event.

-Find a printed guide (a tabloid-newspaper publication), which includes a description of each home and maps showing home locations, at libraries (Hennepin, Ramsey, Saint Paul and Minneapolis) in the month before the tour, and at the homes themselves during the tour.
+Find a printed guide (a tabloid-newspaper publication), which includes a description of each home and maps showing home locations, at libraries (selected Hennepin County and Minneapolis libraries, all Ramsey County and Saint Paul libraries) in the month before the tour, and at the homes themselves during the tour.

 Look for Home Tour signs at major intersections directing you to the homes.